Mazlai/Mazlai/README.md

  - 👀 I am interested in frontend development of applications or websites (using HTML, CSS, JS) but also in back-end development including SQL, PHP...

- - 🌱 I am currently learning Java (for object-oriented programming), JavaScript frameworks (like Node.js for building server-side applications), PHP (for dynamic web pages), SQL (for databases), UNIX (for terminals) and Python as part of my studies.
+ - 🌱 I am currently learning Java (for object-oriented programming), Node.js (for building server-side applications), PHP (for dynamic web pages), SQL (for databases), UNIX (for terminals) and Python as part of my studies.

 - 💞️ I am looking to collaborate on a large project, consisting of making an application (all themes are welcome), usable on all media or to create an appropriate website.